IcySnex/ReCaptcha.Desktop/Documentation/docs/guide/getting-started.md

 - **Step 4:** Run `Verify` function

-Now that we have a UI framework, we don't need to create our own verify callback like in the Console sample - ReCaptcha.Desktop handles everything for us!
+Now that we have an UI framework, we don't need to create our own verify callback like in the Console sample - ReCaptcha.Desktop handles everything for us!
-Running reCaptcha.VerifyAsync` will show a new window on WPF, WinUI3 and WinForms.
+`Running reCaptcha.VerifyAsync` will show a new window on WPF and WinUI3.
+On WinForms a new form will be shown.
 Since multi windowing is really limited in UWP a popup will be shown instead.
 ```cs
 CancellationTokenSource cts = new(TimeSpan.FromMinutes(1));
 string token = await reCaptcha.VerifyAsync(cts.Token);
 ```

----

 ## That's it!
 As you can see this wasn't really difficult, was it?